This article explains what hate crime is and how to report it.

 A victim does not have to be a member of the group at which the hostility is targeted.
 In fact, anyone could be a victim of a hate crime.

 Hate incidents can feel like crimes to those who suffer them and often escalate to crimes or tension in a community.
 For this reason the police are concerned about incidents and you can use this site to report non-crime hate incidents.
 The police can only prosecute when the law is broken but can work with partners to try and prevent any escalation in seriousness.

 Hate crimes and incidents hurt; they can be confusing and frightening.

 By reporting them when they happen to you, you may be able to prevent these incidents from happening to someone else.
 You will also help the police understand the extent of hate crime in your local area so they can better respond to it.

 Reporting makes a difference - to you, your friends, and your life.

 How can I report a hate crime?

-For further information on hate crime and how to report it you can also go to the True Vision website.
+Whether you have been a victim, a witness, or you are reporting on behalf of someone else, for further information on hate crime and how to report it go to the True Vision website.